Clinical evidence in the treatment of vestibular dysfunction

 Results indicate that GyroStim therapy can provide results up to 5 times faster than traditional therapies alone for vestibular dysfunction.

-Clinical Comparison of GyroStim (GS) to Standard of Care (SOC) for Vestibular Dysfunction
+Clinical Comparison of GyroStim (GS) With Standard of Care (SOC) to SOC Only for Treatment of Vestibular Dysfunction

-The data table to the right compares the clinical outcomes for two different treatment strategies for patients with vestibular dysfunction:
+The data table to the right compares retrospective clinical outcomes for two different treatment strategies for patients with vestibular dysfunction:

-• SOC is clinical data for treatment of vestibular dysfunction consisting of vestibular rehabilitation therapy alone
+SOC is clinical data for treatment of vestibular dysfunction consisting of targeted vestibular rehabilitation therapy alone

-• GS +SOC is clinical data for treatment of vestibular dysfunction consisting of VRT combined with GS.
+GS + SOC is clinical data for treatment of vestibular dysfunction consisting of standard of care combined with GyroStim therapy.

 The two patient groups in this comparison consisted of randomly selected patients diagnosed with vestibular dysfunction resulting from either PCS, BPPV, PPPD, BVL, CVA, or MdDS.